Czech Republic–Mexico relations

-Czech Republic–Mexico relations are the diplomatic relations between the Czech Republic and Mexico.
+The nations of the Czech Republic and Mexico established diplomatic relations in 1993.
+Relations between both nations existed beginning in 1922 when the Czech Republic was part of Czechoslovakia until its separation from the union in 1992.

 Both countries are members of the Organisation for Economic Co-operation and Development and the United Nations.

 History

 Mexico established diplomatic relations with then Czechoslovakia in 1922; four years after the country proclaimed its independence from the Austro-Hungarian Empire.
 That same year, both nations opened consulates in each other's capitals, respectively.
+In 1936, Mexican President Lázaro Cárdenas named one of the principle streets in the Polanco neighborhood of Mexico City after the first Czechoslovak President Tomáš Masaryk.
+For its part, there is a Lázaro Cárdenas Square (Park Generála Lázaro Cárdenase) in the Prague 6 district.

 Diplomatic relations between the two nations were interrupted in April 1939 after the invasion from Germany in the country, however, the exiled Czechoslovak government in London maintained relations with Mexico.
+Mexico condemned the annexations of Czech lands by Germany at the League of Nations.
 In 1942, diplomatic relations were fully restored between the two nations and in 1959, embassies were established in each other's capitals, respectively.

 In August 1990, Czechoslovak President Václav Havel paid an official visit to Mexico.
 In 1991, Mexican President Carlos Salinas de Gortari paid an official visit to Czechoslovakia.
 In December 1992, Czechoslovakia was split into the Czech Republic and Slovakia.
 Mexico established diplomatic relations with the Czech Republic on 1 January 1993.
+In October 2001, Mexican President Vicente Fox paid an official visit to the Czech Republic.
+Official celebrations and bilateral reunions were held with Czech President Václav Havel at Prague Castle.

 In May 2022, the Czech Republic and Mexico celebrated 100 years of the establishment of diplomatic relations.